-Yes, ingredients not listed on the "Supplement Facts" panel must be listed in the "other ingredient" statement beneath the panel.
-The types of ingredients listed there could include the source of dietary ingredients, if not identified in the "Supplement Facts" panel (e.g., rose hips as the source of vitamin C), other food ingredients (e.g., water and sugar), and technical additives or processing aids (e.g., gelatin, starch, colors, stabilizers, preservatives, and flavors).
-For more details, see: Federal Register Final Rule - 62 FR 49826 September 23, 1997.
+Yes, ingredients not listed on the "Supplement Facts" panel must be listed in the "Other Ingredients" list beneath.
+The types of ingredients listed there could include the sources of dietary ingredients, if not listed in the "Supplement Facts" panel (e.g., rose hips as the source of vitamin C), other food ingredients (e.g., water and sugar), food additives, and color additives.
+Gelatin, starch, stabilizers, preservatives, and flavors are additional examples of ingredients commonly declared in the "Other Ingredients" list.

-Are dietary supplement serving sizes standardized or are there restrictions on the amount of a nutrient that can be in one serving?
+Are dietary supplement serving sizes standardized or are there restrictions on the amount of a dietary ingredient that can be in one serving?

-Other than the manufacturer's responsibility to ensure safety, there are no rules that limit a serving size or the amount of a nutrient in any form of dietary supplements.
-This decision is made by the manufacturer and does not require FDA review or approval.
+Other than the manufacturer's responsibility to meet the safety standards and labeling requirements for dietary supplements and to comply with current good manufacturing regulations, there are no laws or regulations that limit the serving size of a dietary supplement or the amount of a dietary ingredient that can be in a serving of a dietary supplement.
+This decision is made by the manufacturer and does not require FDA approval.

 Where can I get information about a specific dietary supplement?

-Manufacturers and distributors do not need FDA approval to sell their dietary supplements.
-This means that FDA does not keep a list of manufacturers, distributors or the dietary supplement products they sell.
-If you want more detailed information than the label tells you about a specific product, you may contact the manufacturer of that brand directly.
+Because FDA does not approve dietary supplements before they are marketed, the agency often does not know when new products come on the market.
+Therefore, we are not able to keep a complete list of all dietary supplements sold in the United States.
+If you want more detailed information about a specific dietary supplement than the label provides, we recommend that you contact the manufacturer of the product directly.
 The name and address of the manufacturer or distributor can be found on the label of the dietary supplement.

-By law (DSHEA), the manufacturer is responsible for ensuring that its dietary supplement products are safe before they are marketed.
-Unlike drug products that must be proven safe and effective for their intended use before marketing, there are no provisions in the law for FDA to "approve" dietary supplements for safety or effectiveness before they reach the consumer.
-Under DSHEA, once the product is marketed, FDA has the responsibility for showing that a dietary supplement is "unsafe," before it can take action to restrict the product's use or removal from the marketplace.
-However, manufacturers and distributors of dietary supplements must record, investigate and forward to FDA any reports they receive of serious adverse events associated with the use of their products that are reported to them directly.
-FDA is able to evaluate these reports and any other adverse event information reported directly to us by healthcare providers or consumers to identify early signals that a product may present safety risks to consumers.
-You can find more information on reporting adverse events associated with the use of dietary supplements at Dietary Supplements - Adverse Event Reporting.
+Because the law prohibits the distribution and sale of adulterated dietary supplements, manufacturers and distributors have initial responsibility for ensuring that their dietary supplements meet the safety standards for dietary supplements.
+When manufacturers and distributors do not fulfill that responsibility and adulterated dietary supplements reach the market, FDA has authority to enforce the law to protect consumers.
+In general, FDA is limited to postmarket enforcement because, unlike drugs that must be proven safe and effective for their intended use before marketing, there are no provisions in the law for FDA to approve dietary supplements for safety before they reach the consumer.
+However, manufacturers and distributors of dietary supplements must record, investigate, and forward to FDA any reports they receive of serious adverse events associated with the use of their products.
+FDA evaluates these reports and any other adverse event information reported by health care providers or consumers to identify early signals that a product may present safety risks to consumers.
+You can find more information on reporting adverse events associated with the use of dietary supplements at How to Report a Problem with Dietary Supplements.